NREL/CampusEnergyModeling/Demo/simpowersystems_phasor_constant_power/README.txt

 •	SimPowerSystems

 Instructions:
-1. Run the model
+1. Run the model.
-2. Adjust the real and reactive power sliders up and down while the simulation runs
+2. Adjust the real and reactive power sliders up and down while the simulation runs.
-3. Stop the simulation and examine the results in the scope
+3. Stop the simulation and examine the results in the scope.